 A Professor of Medicine who started his cardiology career at the USAF School of Aerospace Medicine performing cardiac screening of pilots, astronauts and military athletes.
 He is an international expert in clinical exercise physiology, ECGs, screening and the exercise sciences.
 He is a co-author of the textbook “Exercise and the Heart.
 Since 1992, he has been the major consultant to Stanford Sports Medicine and participated in the pre-participation exam of all Stanford athletes and professional teams in their care.
 He led the writing group for the first international document to specify the ECG criteria that lower the false positive rate for screening athletes for sudden cardiac death and has been a participant in the two Seattle Criteria meetings.
 He is a coauthor of a chapter in the Olympic Committee 2017 Cardiology Manual.
 He initiated the program of ECG screening at Stanford which is now mandated by the Athletic Department.
-He is now Director of the Sports Cardiology clinic with an office at the Falk Bldg in Cardiology and sees patients/athletes in the Cardiology Clinic area at Stanford Hospital and Clinics at 300 Pasteur Dr. Room A201B, Stanford, CA 94305.
+He was Director of the Sports Cardiology clinic but now he is a consultant.
+Athletic History

 His amateur athletic experience includes lettering in collegiate tennis, playing intramural sports, running in slow 10k’s and over 15 Marathons.
-His “fastest” marathon was the “Avenue of the Giants” in under 3 hours.
+His “fastest” marathon was the “Avenue of the Giants” in 3 hours and 3 minutes.
 He has cycled down the coast to LA 4 times and used to climb Old La Honda often.

 As a person who enjoys exercise and competition, he has a profound appreciation and respect for everyone’s freedom to exercise to the intensity and level important to them whether they have a heart condition or not.